 The water quality parameters measured during the study included DO, temperature, pH, ammonia, hardness, and alkalinity.
 Measurements of DO, temperature, pH, hardness, and alkalinity were conducted across all experimental treatments, with water quality assessments carried out three times during the study: at the beginning, middle, and end.
 Ammonia levels were measured in all experimental treatments as well, but only twice during the study—once in the middle and once at the end.

-Table 1 Water Quality Parameters